sjasvinder/CaseStudyProject/README.md

 # How does a team (myself) become Agile?
 The team make their decision based on Agile set of values and principles.
 Decision making process is how a team become an Agile.
 The values and principles have enough flexibility to allow the team in a wide variety of organization to develop the software to the way best works for their situation.
 By providing the enough directions to help the team to continually move their full potential.

-# Scrum is a framework of Agile model
+# Scrum is a Framework of Agile Model
 It is based on rules, roles, events, and artifacts used to implement Agile projects.
 It is an iterative approach, consisting of sprints that typically only last one to four weeks.
 This approach ensures that the team delivers a version of the product regularly.
 Scrum in Agile requires roles and responsibilities, including the following: (Please Note since it was an individual project & daily scrum and sprint meetings was done myself during the development of this project.
 It contains following members: